guardicode/service-kit/docs/source/how_to_bootstrap_a_service.rst

 Conclusion
 ----------

-You’ve now successfully set up a GitHub repository for your project using either the **cookiecutter template**.
+You’ve now successfully set up a GitHub repository for your project using the **Cookiecutter template**.
 You installed `service-kit` via `pyproject.toml` using a GitHub link, modified `template_service.py`, and ran the project successfully with the "Hello-World" output.